Merkoba/Meltdown/README.md

 To toggle compact mode you can use the `main menu`, or `f8`, or `/compact`, or `--compact`.

 There are arguments you can use to define which panels get removed in compact mode.

 ---

+## Auto Scroll <a name="autoscroll"></a>

+The output window can be auto scrolled.

+That means it will scroll slowly downards or upwards.

+So you can read text without manual intervention.

+To activate this you can click `Auto-Scroll` in the `Go To Bottom` panel.

+Or use the `/autoscroll` command.
+This command accepts optional `up`, and `down` arguments.

+To scroll upwards you can also middle click the `Top` button.

+There is also `f9` and `shift + f9` shortcuts.

+The scroll delay can be configured through arguments.

+When the scroll ends the auto-scroll mode gets disabled.

+The mode also gets disabled when manually scrolled.

+---